-NEW YORK, Feb.
-26 .- A dispatch to the Tribune from Havana says: Captain Sampson's naval Loard has been able to gain the fullest information showing that an accident through lack of discipline was impossible.
-This branch of the inquiry brings out that the officers and erew of the Maine were under the strictest discipline, because, although on the surface the visit of war department, and as to contracts the Mains was friendly.
-Captain Signrdon, and of her sister-in-law, Mrs. crease from 3,703 shown by the last re- for moving troops, he had heard noth- bee had taken proper precaution . - an i aguine bosttie activa.
+to the Tribune from Havana says: Captain Sampson's naval board has been able to gain the fullest information showing that an accident through lack of discipline was impossible.
+This branch of the inquiry brings out that the officers and crew of the Maine were under the strictest discipline, because. although on the surface the visit of the Maine was friendly, Captain Sigsbee had taken proper precaution - " -- lagains hostile action.